xi-project/zf-boilerplate/README.md

 This is important, pay attention: we're adding a non-standard remote, fetching it and merging the version you want to base your development on.
 You'll most likely want to use the most recent tag version.

-    # Add the template as a remote
+    # Add the boilerplate as a remote
-    git remote add template git@github.com:sopranobrainalliance/zend-project-template.git
+    git remote add boilerplate git@github.com:xi-project/zf-boilerplate.git
     # Get most recent updates
-    git fetch template
+    git fetch boilerplate
     # Determine which tag to use: pick one from the list
     git tag -l
-    # Assuming the tag you want is template-x.y.z, merge the version to the project
+    # Assuming the tag you want is boilerplate-x.y.z, merge the version to the project
-    git merge template-x.y.z
+    git merge boilerplate-x.y.z

 You'll need all the submodules that the repository depends on.
 You should keep the dependencies up-to-date, so running this after every version update can be a smart move.